Connecticut Route 15: Wilbur Cross Parkway

 The Wilbur Cross Parkway is named after Wilbur Lucius Cross, a former governor of the state (1931–1939).
 The parkway was originally planned in 1937 as route from US 1 in Milford to the Massachusetts state line in Union.
 The portion of the parkway south of Meriden was built largely as planned.
 Construction began in 1939 when federal funds were secured.
-The first section of the parkway to open was the Milford to Orange segment, from the Housatonic River (Exit 54) to Route 34 (Exit 57-58) at the end of 1941.
+The first section of the parkway to open was the Milford to Orange segment, from the Housatonic River (exit 37) to Route 34 (exits 42A and 42B) at the end of 1941.
 Subsequent construction was delayed by World War II.
-After the war, two more sections of the parkway opened: the segment from US 5 in Wallingford (Exit 66) to US 5 in Meriden (Exit 68), bypassing the city center opened in 1946; and the segment from Route 10A in Hamden (Exit 61) to US 5 in Wallingford opened in 1947.
+After the war, two more sections of the parkway opened: the segment from US 5 in Wallingford (exit 61) to US 5 in Meriden (exit 65B), bypassing the city center opened in 1946; and the segment from Route 10A in Hamden (exit 51) to US 5 in Wallingford opened in 1947.
 In 1948, a portion of the Wilbur Cross Parkway between Route 34 and Whitney Avenue had still been under construction.
-Route 15 was temporarily routed along Route 34, Sherman Avenue (former Routes 5 and 10), Henry Street/Munson Street/Hillside Place/Edwards Street (former Route 5), and Whitney Avenue (former Route 10A).
+Route 15 was temporarily routed along Route 34, Sherman Avenue (former US 5 and Route 10), Henry Street/Munson Street/Hillside Place/Edwards Street (former US 5), and Whitney Avenue (former Route 10A).

 By 1949, the Wilbur Cross Parkway was completed and the temporary Route 15 designation was removed from the surface streets.
 Because the New Haven segment had not yet been completed, motorists were directed to temporarily follow Route 34, US 5, and Route 10A.
-In November 1949, the New Haven segment, from Exit 57-58 to Exit 61, including the West Rock Tunnel opened.
+In November 1949, the New Haven segment, from exits 42A and 42B to exit 52, including the West Rock Tunnel opened.

 The entire parkway was a toll road when it opened in 1941.
 Tolls were removed from both the Merritt and Wilbur Cross Parkways in 1988.
 Reflecting its history as a toll road, two pairs of service plazas lie opposite one-another along the parkway where the tolls once stood, in Orange and North Haven.
 Both have been renovated since 2011, along with six further south on the Merritt Parkway.
 In addition to gas pumps and an Alltown convenience store at each plaza, they now include Dunkin' Donuts and Subway shops.
 Prior to the renovations, no fast-food service had been available at any of the plazas.
 Three abandoned rest areas remain along the parkway, in Woodbridge, New Haven, and Meriden.